IMoonface/REST-Service/README.md

-# REST-Service Homework
+# REST-Service Homework (Gradle Version)
-A simple REST-Service created with the help of Java, Spring Boot and Maven (converted to Gradle).
+A simple REST-Service created with the help of Java, Spring Boot and Gradle.
 The service allow managing Todos.
 A Todo contains an arbitrary list of subtasks and is structured as described below: